 Anaheim; Los Angeles (Coliseum)

-The gold numbers were bold and dynamic.
+The gold numbers are bold and dynamic.
 Large and upright.

 Like Eric Dickerson.